ekspla/xoss_sync/README.md

 1 s / 11.5 ms = 87 connections; 1 connection = 6 packets * 20 bytes (mtu=23);
 so, 133 bytes (data/block \[128\], header \[3\] and CRC \[2\]) == 2 connections + 1 connection for ACK in YMODEM.
+(The 6-packet limit in XOSS-G+ is, probably, required for compatibility to very old mobile phones.)

 87 connections/s * (128 data bytes / 3 connections) * 8 bits/byte = 29.7 kbps \[this would be 45.5 kbps for 7.5 ms interval\].

 On Win11, the limits are 1.9, 5.7 and 22.8 kbps for *PowerOptimized* (180 ms), *Balanced* (60 ms) and *ThroughputOptimized* (15 ms) BLE settings,
 respectively.
 There is no API in Bleak on Windows to change this setting though.
 The measured throughput of 3.6 kbps on Win11 using
-Intel wireless adaptor (as shown above) suggests *Balanced* setting, which agrees well with those of the measured value using the sniffer.
+Intel Wireless adapter (as shown above) suggests *Balanced* setting, which agrees well with those of the measured value using the sniffer.
 On Linux, the min/max connection intervals may be specified by the user (see below).

 4. Conn_min_interval/conn_max_interval on Linux kernels.